Warden's wife plans appeal on aiding inmate escape

 "It's about half-surprised," Paxton said of the town.
 "The biggest thing is they're just glad it's over."

-Prosecutors offered Parker a plea bargain years ago in which she would serve a token amount of time in jail if she would plead guilty, Wampler said.
+Prosecutors offered Parker a plea bargain years ago in which she was would serve a token amount of time in jail if she would plead guilty, District Attorney John Wampler said.

 "Most of what I was seeking was an admission of 'guilty' on her part," he said.
 "The length of time she served was not a big issue to me."